GovWizely/webservices/README.md

 If you use [RVM](https://rvm.io/), you should follow their [specific instructions](http://mailcatcher.me/) (search for "RVM") on how to install the gem.

+### Deployment

+If you want to run this app on AWS Opsworks, you may find [this guide](https://github.com/GovWizely/webservices/wiki/How-to:-set-up-a-fully-decoupled-AWS-Stack) helpful.

 ### Code Status

 * [![Build Status](https://travis-ci.org/GovWizely/webservices.svg?branch=master)](https://travis-ci.org/GovWizely/webservices/)